Is there a specific area of focus in this program?

 Tuition and fees (per semester) are approximately $2,163 for residents of the State of Utah and $6,789 for non-residents (based on 9 credits per semester at current tuition rates).
 Exact, up-to-date tuition rates can be found by consulting the appropriate link below:

 There are no scholarships specifically geared to Learning & Cognition students.
 There are, however, occasional opportunities to work on campus or assistantships that come available that can be filled by Learning & Cognition students.
-There are some general scholarships provided through the College of Education for which students may apply.
+There are scholarships provided through the College of Education for which students may apply.
 In addition, several students are funded via mechanisms such as faculty grants, departmental work-study positions, and department teaching and research assistantships.

 Most of what you need to know about the process of applying to the Learning and Cognition Program is contained within the standard application process for the Department of Educational Psychology.
 When completing your application be sure to check the box to indicate your interest in being considered for the Master's or Doctoral Program in Learning & Cognition.